yishak-cs/CleanGrpc/README.md

 ## Testing

 The project includes comprehensive tests for all layers of the architecture.
-The tests for the handler and use case layers were developed with assistance from Claude AI, demonstrating how AI can help create robust test suites.
+The tests for the handler and use case layers were developed with assistance from Claude AI.

 ### Running Tests